M.A., Global Shakespeare, University of Warwick and Queen Mary University of London

 "The Empire Bites Back"

-My research investigates adaptations of the ‘western literary canon’ by authors from former British, French, Spanish and Portuguese colonies through the technique of 'literary cannibalism', as a way to 'bite back' against the metaphorical cannibalism of European and North American colonial and imperial consumption and exploitation of people and lands in the Caribbean, Latin America and Africa, with a focus on race and diaspora studies, as well as eco-criticism and decolonial studies.
+My research investigates adaptations of the ‘western literary canon’ by authors from former British, French, Spanish and Portuguese colonies through the technique of 'literary cannibalism', as a way to 'bite back' against the metaphorical cannibalism of European and North American colonial and imperial consumption and exploitation of people and lands in the Caribbean, Latin America and Africa, with a focus on race and diaspora studies, as well as eco-criticism and environmental studies, memory studies, and decolonial theory.

 Publication and Editorial Roles

-- December 2018: Guest Associate Editor for the 36th Special Issue of Colloquy: Text, Theory, Critique.
+- 2018: Guest Associate Editor for the 36th Special Issue of Colloquy: Text, Theory, Critique

 - 2017: "Deconstructing Caliban’s Genealogy of Otherness in Aimé Césaire’s Une Tempête: The Figuration of the Barbarian, Wild Man and Cannibal in the Western Literary Canon" in Subjects Barbarous, Monstrous, and Wild: In Literature, Art, and Contemporary Politics, ed. by Maria Boletsi and Tyler Sage, Thamyris/Intersecting series of Brill.